 Have you ever been injured?

 Over 20 years ago when I started running competitively in high school, and then after I began racing triathlons in college, I followed the running shoe fads and wore whatever over-supported shoe promised to make me run faster.
 I was a heavy heel striker, quickly destroying the back of running shoes, moving onto a new pair every two to three months.
-I overpronated, or I was told, so custom orthotics and shoes with motion-control devices soon filled my closet.
+I overpronated, or so I was told, so custom orthotics and shoes with motion-control devices soon filled my closet.
 Then along came the injuries, which I was often told was what all athletes get – “It’s normal and to be expected.”
 I had ITB frictional syndrome, shin splints, heel pain, heel spurs, knee pain, side stitches, and so on.
-Taking ibuprofen and using DMSO was a daily ritual, until I got tired of people not wanting to be near me due to the distinct sulfur smell of DMSO reeking from every pore of my body – rotten milk and old lasagna doesn’t make a great deodorant.
+Taking ibuprofen and using DMSO was a daily ritual, until I got tired of people not wanting to be near me due to the distinct sulfur smell of DMSO reeking from every pore of my body.
+Rotten milk and old lasagna don’t make a great deodorant.

 Interestingly though, the injuries started to subside.
 Not only that, but new injuries didn’t appear.
 I was getting faster and able to train longer and harder, eventually moving my way up to racing several half-Ironman distances each season.
 I soon qualified and raced in the Hawaii Ironman in 1996.